 - From the Privacy tab, select Full Disk Access.

 - If needed, click the padlock icon and enter you Mac’s username and password (not your Apple ID or Carbonite password) to allow changes.

 - Click on the ‘+’ button to the right of the highlighted Full Disk Access.

-- Select Macintosh HD from the dropdown menu.
+- Select Applications from the side menu.

-- Open the Applications folder, select Carbonite, and click Open.
+- Select Carbonite, and click Open.

 - Click the padlock icon to prevent further changes to Full Disk Access.